Building character, for life, with Drama

 Team work and developing EQ and Leadership skills

 The world, inside and outside, is our classroom

-Unfortunately however, once they are installed within general existing schooling systems, which have failed to grow and change with a rapidly changing world around us, they tend to lose this natural inquisitive interest as they are told “What” to learn “When” to learn it and “How” much time they have to learn it in, thereby taking away that natural self-motivated inquisitive nature.
+Unfortunately however, once they are installed within general existing schooling systems, which have failed to grow and change with a rapidly changing world around us, they tend to lose this natural inquisitive interest as they are told “What” to learn “When” to understand it and “How” much time they have to learn it in, thereby taking away that natural self-motivated inquisitive nature.